Tylerc230/13bit/_projects/calm.md

     poster: calm-oz.jpg
     key: calm-oz
 ---
 Sole developer on the first version of the Calm.com iOS app; a stress reduction and meditation app.
 This app features scrollable, looping videos, guide audio to help with meditation.
 It also features downloadable content available through in app purchase.
 Recently previewed on Dr. OZ.
 Apple app of the year 2017.
+Now [valued at over a $1B](https://venturebeat.com/2019/02/06/the-meditation-unicorn-calm-raises-88-million-at-1-billion-valuation/).